Homestead Information

 How does the Homestead declaration help protect a home against unsecured creditors in bankruptcy proceedings?

-Remember that the homestead declaration protects a homeowner from unsecured creditors and certain other debts or attachments.
-It will not offer protection from first or second mortgage lenders and/or equity lenders who possess a security interest in a home.
-If payments are not current on these types of secured credit, a homeowner runs the risk of losing the home to foreclosure proceedings.
+Homestead declaration protects you from unsecured creditors and certain other debts or attachments, but it does not shield you from first or second mortgage lenders and/or equity lenders who possess a security interest in your home.
+If payments are not current on these types of secured credit, you risk losing the home to foreclosure proceedings.

-In a Chapter 7 bankruptcy, or asset liquidation proceeding, a homeowner is allowed to claim certain exemptions which function as asset protection allowances.
-If a homestead declaration is in place, and the state homestead exemptions are claimed, a homeowner would be allowed to retain a much greater portion of the proceeds from a liquidations sale of the home than s/he would be allowed to keep under federal bankruptcy law exemptions.
-This factor in turn decreases, or perhaps even eliminates, the possibility that the homeowner would be required to sell his/her home as part of Chapter 7 proceedings.
+• In a Chapter 7 bankruptcy, or asset liquidation proceeding, you are allowed to claim certain exemptions which function as asset protection allowances.
+If a homestead declaration is in place, and state homestead exemptions are claimed, you would retain a much greater portion of the proceeds from a liquidations sale of the home than you would likely keep under federal bankruptcy law exemptions.
+This factor decreases, or perhaps even eliminates, the possibility that you would need to sell the home in Chapter 7 proceedings.

-In all Chapter 13 bankruptcy proceedings, the court will require a homeowner to repay some or all of the unsecured debt over a three- to five-year period.
-You will be required to repay a percentage of that debt at least equal to that which the unsecured creditors would receive were a homeowner required to proceed under Chapter 7 liquidation regulations.
+• In all Chapter 13 bankruptcy proceedings, the court would require you to repay some or all of the unsecured debt over a three- to five-year period.
+You would need to repay a percentage of that debt at least equal to however much the unsecured creditors would receive under Chapter 7 liquidation regulations.
 By increasing the amount of the home’s exemption, the homestead declaration decreases the proceeds which would become available for repaying unsecured creditors through the Chapter 7 alternative.
-This may decrease the percentage of the unsecured debt the homeowner would be required to repay through a Chapter 13 proposal.
+This may decrease the percentage of the unsecured debt you would be required to repay through a Chapter 13 proposal.

-Where can additional information be obtained about bankruptcy issues as they apply to Homestead protection?
+Where can I find more information about bankruptcy issues as they apply to Homestead protection?

 Is the Homestead form difficult to understand and fill out?